 To maintain Serandite's beauty and integrity, it should be cleaned with warm water, mild soap, and a soft brush.
 Care should be taken to avoid scratches, especially given its perfect cleavage and moderate hardness.
 Proper cleaning helps preserve its lustre and appearance over time.

-When storing Serandite, it is important to keep it in a safe place to prevent scratching.
+When storing Serandite, keep it in a safe place to prevent scratching.
 This ensures that the mineral retains its visual appeal and remains a cherished part of any collection.

 Summary